ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-data/index.md

     [undefined, 0.28],
     [2.9, 0.39],
     [3.3, 0.26],
-    [undefined, 0.41],
+    [null, 0.41],
     [3.9, 0.68],
     [4.3, 0.28],
 ];
 ```

-See the images below which show the line, column and area sparklines with 8 complete data points on the left, and on the right, with 6 valid X values and 2 invalid X values:
+The following images show the line, column and area sparklines with 8 complete data points on the left, and on the
+right, with 6 valid X values and 2 invalid X values:

 <div style="display: flex; justify-content: center;">
     <image-caption src="resources/line-sparkline.png" alt="Line sparkline." width="250px" constrained="true">No missing X values</image-caption>